TKone7/lightread/doc_30_20_design_services.md

 ---

 # Services
+{: .no_toc }

 The business logic is incorporated in different services.
-This chapter explains each of them.
+Some interesting services are further explained in this chapter.
 ![Services](resources/services.png)

 TODO: should we explain stuff about each individual service?
 I suggest not.
 {: .label .label-red }

 ## AuthServiceImpl

 ## CategoryServiceImpl